evanlow/edaflow/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### v0.5.0 (Outlier Handling Release)
+- **NEW**: `handle_outliers_median()` function for automated outlier detection and replacement
+- **NEW**: Multiple outlier detection methods: IQR, Z-score, and Modified Z-score
+- **NEW**: Complete outlier analysis workflow: visualize → detect → handle → verify
+- **NEW**: Median-based outlier replacement for robust statistical handling
+- **NEW**: Flexible column selection with automatic numerical column detection
+- **NEW**: Detailed reporting showing exactly which outliers were replaced and why
+- **NEW**: Safe operation mode (inplace=False by default) to preserve original data
+- **NEW**: Statistical method comparison with customizable IQR multipliers
+- **ENHANCED**: Complete 9-function EDA package with comprehensive outlier management
+- Enhanced testing coverage and dtype compatibility improvements

 ### v0.4.1 (Advanced Visualization Release)
 - **NEW**: `visualize_numerical_boxplots()` function for comprehensive outlier detection and statistical analysis